-Todo: IDEAL currently supports only one single beam model per beam line.
-If your clinic has e.g. two different spot tunes, e.g. one spot tune with smaller and one with larger spot sizes, then this distinction is not supported by IDEAL.
-A simple solution (in a future release of IDEAL) might be to include the spot tune label (often this is a version number, like "3.0") in the names of the source properties files.
+Todo: IDEAL currently supports only one single source properties file per radiation type for each beam line.
+If a beam line is used with e.g. two different spot tunes, e.g. one spot tune with smaller and one with larger spot sizes, then this distinction is not supported by IDEAL.
+A simple solution (in a future release of IDEAL) might be to include the spot tune label (often this is a short version number, like "3.0") in the names of the source properties files.